School admissions

 If you can consider my complaint what will the Ombudsman look for?

-We consider whether the admissions authority or appeal panel has done something wrong in the way it went about dealing with your application or appeal.
-Some of the issues we can look at are:
+We consider whether the admissions authority or appeal panel has done something wrong in the way it dealt with your application or appeal.
+Some of the issues include the following:

-• that the admissions authority failed to apply the admission criteria properly or fairly
+• the admissions authority failed to apply the admission criteria properly or fairly

-• that the appeal panel did not follow the proper procedure set out in the Government’s School Admissions Appeal Code
+• the appeal panel did not follow the procedure set out in the School Admissions Appeal Code (2022)

-• that the appeal panel did not take relevant information into account in reaching its decision, or took irrelevant information into account
+• the appeal panel did not take relevant information into account in reaching its decision or took irrelevant information into account

-• that the decision letter did not give reasons for the decision, and
+• the decision letter did not give reasons for the decision

-What happens if the Ombudsman finds that the admissions authority or appeal panel was at fault?
+What happens if the Ombudsman finds the admissions authority or appeal panel was at fault?

 The Ombudsman cannot overturn an appeal panel’s decision.
-But if we find that something has gone wrong in the way your application or appeal was dealt with that might have affected the decision, we may:
+But if we find that something has gone wrong in the way your application or appeal was dealt with, and we think a mistake might have affected the outcome, we may:

 • ask the admissions authority to offer a place at the school you wanted.
-This only happens occasionally where, for example, it is clear that the published admission criteria have been applied wrongly and your child has been denied a place as a result, or
+This only happens in exceptional cases where, for example, the published admission criteria have been applied wrongly and your child has been denied a school place as a result, or

-• recommend that the admissions authority reviews its appeal procedures so that the problems you experienced don’t keep happening to other parents.
+• recommend that the admissions authority reviews its appeal procedures so that the problems you experienced don’t happen to other parents.

 What if my child has an Education, Health and Care Plan?

 If you are unhappy about your school offer, you need to appeal to the First-tier Tribunal (Special Educational Needs and Disability).
-That is a national body, not a local one.
-We cannot consider a complaint about that appeal.
+We cannot consider a complaint about an appeal to the Tribunal.

-We could consider a complaint about any delay by a council in arranging an offer of a place at a school once the final statement has been issued.
+We may consider a complaint about any delay by a council in arranging an offer of a place at a school once the final Eduation, Health and Care Plan has been issued.

 What if my complaint is about a waiting list?

-Waiting lists must be run fairly and in line with the admission authority's published admission criteria.
-If your problem is just about a waiting list, you cannot appeal to an appeal panel so you can make your complaint straight to us, once the admission authority's complaints process has been completed.
+Waiting lists must be run fairly and in line with the admission authority's published over-subscription criteria.
+If your complaint is only about a waiting list, you cannot appeal to an appeal panel.
+You can make your complaint straight to us, once the admission authority has provided a final response to your complaint.

 How long does an Ombudsman investigation take?

-If we decide we should not investigate your complaint, we will make that decision as quickly as possible (we aim to do so within four weeks).
+If we decide we should not investigate your complaint, we will make that decision as quickly as possible.
 If we decide your complaint needs a detailed investigation, this will take some time.
-We usually have to request information from the school or council and have to give both parties the opportunity to comment on our provisional findings before issuing a final decision.
-This may mean we do not reach a decision before the start of the school year.
+We usually need to request information from the school or council and we must give both parties the opportunity to comment on our draft findings before we make a final decision.
+Because of this we might not be able to reach a decision about your complaint before the start of a school year.
 You should therefore make arrangements to educate your children while you are waiting for our decision.

 Examples of some complaints we have considered

-Mrs Y complained that a school admission appeal panel failed to properly consider her appeal against the school’s decision to refuse her application for a place for her son.
+Mrs Y complained that a school admission appeal panel failed to properly consider her appeal against a decision to refuse her application for a place for her son.

 Other sources of information